lepture/authlib/docs/index.rst

 Release v\ |version|. (:ref:`Installation <install>`)

-Authlib is an ambitious authentication library for OAuth 1, OAuth 2, OpenID clients and servers.
-It is designed from low level APIs to high level APIs, to meet the needs of everyone.
+The ultimate Python library in building OAuth and OpenID Connect servers.
+It is designed from low level specifications implementations to high level frameworks integrations, to meet the needs of everyone.

 Features